 Recipe Tips & Notes

-- Adjust milk quantity: Add more or less milk as per taste.
+- Adjust the milk quantity as needed.
 Use full-fat milk for a richer taste.

-- Add or skip sugar: After pouring the tea in cups, stir in sugar to taste if using.
-Feel free to skip (like I do).
+- Add or skip sugar: After pouring the tea into cups, stir in sugar to taste.
+Feel free to skip it (like I do).

-- Don't overcook: Don't simmer the tea for longer than the suggested time as it may turn bitter if overcooked.
+- Don't overcook: Don't simmer the tea for longer than the suggested time, as it may turn bitter.

 - Chai Masala: If adding chai masala, I recommend starting with ¼ teaspoon.
-Taste the chai and if needed add another ¼ teaspoon and simmer for 30 seconds.
+Taste the chai; add another ¼ teaspoon if needed and simmer for 30 seconds.

 - Making ahead: This chai can be made ahead and stored in a thermos for up to 3 hours.